SAP-samples/abap-cheat-sheets/20_Selection_Screens_Lists.md

 <tr>
 <td>

-Assigning a screen element of a selection screen to a modification group<br>
+Assigning a screen element of a selection screen to a modification group<br><br>
 Addition `MODIF ID`

  </td>

  <td>

 - The `PARAMETERS` statement can be specified with the `MODIF ID` addition to assign a screen element of a selection screen to a modification group, which represents a group of multiple screen elements of a dynpro having a three-character ID.
 This ID is used to modify the display properties of all those elements specifying the ID before they are actually displayed.
 For that purpose, you can use the `MODIFY SCREEN` statement.
-The ID is assigned to the `screen-grouop1` component that can be evaluated.
+The ID is assigned to the `screen-group1` component that can be evaluated.
 - Find more information [here](https://help.sap.com/doc/abapdocu_latest_index_htm/latest/en-US/index.htm?file=abenmodification_group_glosry.htm).

  </td>